 9)Institute of Tibetology

-The most famous temple in Sikkim is also one of the most famous museums in the world.
+The most famous museum in Sikkim is also one of the most famous museums in the world.
 The main hall of Namgyal Institute of Tibetology houses an invaluable and well-explained collection of culturally Tibetan iconography and artifacts.
 The roof offers spectacular visions of the forest that surrounds the campus of NIT.

 Namgyal Institute of Tibetology is extensively observed for its extensive research in the areas of Tibetan language and culture.
 The land for the institute, donated by the late King of Sikkim Tashi Namgyal after whom it named.
 The foundation was laid by 14th Dalai Lama in February 1957, and it inaugurated by Late Prime Minister Jawaharlal Nehru in October 1958.
 The main building surrounding the museum considered to be one of the finest examples of Tibetan designs in the world.

 The museum on the ground floor and has rare collections of thangkas, coins, Tibetan artwork and objects, statues and ancient manuscripts in Sanskrit, Tibetan, Chinese, and Lepcha.
 However, the most noticeable of all is the grand and royal image of Manjushri which brought all the way from Tibet.
 The Library, which holds one of the largest collections of Tibetan documents and literature in the world, on the first floor of the building.
 It has over 60,000 volumes.
 If you wish to take a souvenir back home, there’s a cute gift shop facing the NIT which offers exquisite items.